hucker/ten8t/README.md

 ## WTH does `Ten8t` and what's with your wierd names?

 `Ten8t` is a [numeronym](https://en.wikipedia.org/wiki/Numeronym) for the word 1080 (ten-eighty).
-I chose this name after discovering that my initial choices were too similar to existing packages on PyPI.
+It was chosen after discovering that initial choices were too similar to existing packages on PyPI.
 The name refers to skiing or snowboarding tricks involving 3 rotations.

 The preferred way for using `ten8t` in code is to write: